Tom Beard: From the Ashes, an Italian Piazza in London at the House of Peroni

 What Beard does brilliantly is marry old and modern, as symbiotic as the image of graffiti on an ancient wall – or analogue photographs displayed on minimalist white panels.
 Whilst technical issues interrupted last night’s installation – it didn’t seem fully set up for an hour or so – the effect was a curious meld of nostalgia and anticipation, of the hushed Italian piazza ready to spring to life.

-Tom Beard: From the Ashes, an Italian Piazza in London was at the House of Peroni for one night only on 28th November 2013, for further information visit here.
-For further information about Tom Beard visit here.
+Tom Beard: From the Ashes, an Italian Piazza in London was at the House of Peroni for one night only on 28th November 2013.
+For further information visit Tom Beard’s website here.